congh-nvidia/sonic-mgmt/docs/testplan/smart-switch/PA-Validation-Offload-test-plan.md

 * [Open questions](#Open%20questions)

 ## Overview
-The purpose is to test the functionality of PA Validation offloading on the SONIC SmartSwitch DUT.
+The purpose is to test the functionality of PA Validation offload feature on the SONIC SmartSwitch DUT.

 Feature HLD: https://github.com/Yakiv-Huryk/SONiC/blob/pa_validation_offload_update/doc/smart-switch/PA-Validation/SmartSwitchPAValidationOffload.md

 ### Scope
-For the inbound traffic, the pa validation is implicitly done by the DASH pipeline in DPU.
-The pa validation of inbound traffic is not offloaded to the NPU, and the verification is covered by the DASH vnet-to-vent test, so it is not in scope of this test plan.
+Currently, there is already an implicit pa validation in the DASH pipeline for the inbound traffic, which is handled in the DPU.
+This will keep the same as it is and the verification is covered by the DASH vnet-to-vent test, which is not in scope of this test plan.
+The pa validation offload feature will support the validation for traffic of all directions(inbound and outbound), and the validation is done on the switch side.
-For the outbound traffic, the pa validation is offloaded to the switch.
-This test is targeting to verify the outbound pa validation works functionality.
+This test is targeting to verify the outbound pa validation offload functionality works as expected.
 No scale and performance tests.

 ### Testbed